Presenting the Best of CES 2020 finalists!

 Audio-Technica is no stranger to true wireless earbuds.
 However, the company's latest model is its first with active noise cancellation (ANC).
 The earbuds also have a more refined design than the ATH-CKS5TW we reviewed in December.
 What's more, the overall sound quality is much improved, as the ATH-ANC300TW has more of Audio-Technica's signature warm and clear sound.
 They're the best-sounding true wireless earbuds we tried during CES this week.

 The Olive Union Smart Ear is a hearing aid disguised as a true wireless earbud, helping reduce the stigma that can come from wearing a behind-the-ear device.
-It's sold as a single unit, instead of a pair, and it amplifies sound for those who need a little help hearing better.
-Smart features like different listening modes and Bluetooth connectivity make it more versatile, too.
+It's sold as a single unit instead of a pair, and it amplifies sound for those who need a little help hearing better.
+Smart features like different listening modes and Bluetooth connectivity make it more versatile too.

 Building a car is tough.
 Building a good car at scale is near-impossible.
 Building a city, well, that's insane.
 And yet, Toyota has decided to take on that inconceivable task.
 The Toyota Woven City is the automaker's daring plan to build a tiny metropolis near Mount Fuji that will function as a research center.
 Autonomous cars, mixed-use transportation veins and 2,000 residents will come together to see what happens when a smart city is built from the ground up with today's technology.